-NOTE: Failure, without good cause, of the client to attend or otherwise cooperate in the scheduled evaluations results in application of a sanction only when a face-to-face meeting is scheduled.
+NOTE: Failure, without good cause, of the client to attend or otherwise cooperate in the scheduled evaluations results in application of a sanction.
 It is suggested that the evaluations be listed specifically on the PRC to avoid questions about notification of the requirement.
 However, the general statement on the PRC form about keeping all appointments will usually serve for application of a sanction.

-After a client has received WV WORKS for 24 months, a self-sufficiency evaluation must be scheduled.
-If a face-to-face meeting is chosen, the evaluation must include the adults or emancipated minors in the WV WORKS AG to evaluate the process of the self-sufficiency plan and to develop a new plan as needed.
+After a client has received WV WORKS for 24 months, a face-to-face meeting must be scheduled with the adults or emancipated minors in the WV WORKS AG to evaluate the progress of the self-sufficiency plan and to develop a new plan as needed.
 The meeting must occur during the 24th or 25th month of receipt of WV WORKS benefits.
 The purpose of this meeting is to complete a mandatory case staffing which is to include the client, other parent in the household (even if the other parent is excluded from the AG), the Worker, the Supervisor, other DHHR staff as needed, any community resource person(s) directly working with the client, and a representative of the client's choosing.